Mylitta venosa Fr., in Lindblad, Bidrag. till Bleckings Flora: 248 (1830) et Summa veget. Scand.: 436 (1849)

 Gleba: firm, solid, whitish at first, becoming cream or pale yellowish, marbled at maturity with sterile, whitish to greyish, meander-like veins (which is the origin of the name “meandriformis”) surrounding the fertile areas.

-Gastronomic value of Choiromyces meandriformis is considered differently through Europe.
-Some authors do not recommend their raw consumption nor overripe specimens.
-In Northern Europe is eaten as a delicacy.
-However, it is considered toxic (gastrointestinal irritant) in Southern Europe.
-In Spain are included in Annex D (species that can not be traded commercially) of Spanish Royal Decree 30/2009 of 16 January 2009, laying down the health conditions for mushrooms trade for food.
+The gastronomic value of Choiromyces venosus is regarded differently across Europe.
+Some authors advise against consuming it raw or when overripe.
+In Northern Europe it is eaten as a delicacy; however, it is considered toxic (a gastrointestinal irritant) in Southern Europe.
+In Spain it is listed in Annex D (species that may not be traded commercially) of Spanish Royal Decree 30/2009 of 16 January 2009, laying down the health conditions for the trade in mushrooms for human consumption.

-Grow in acid soils with high rainfal, associated with deciduous and coniferous trees, and prefer clayey soils.
-We have found them in Navarra associated with Quercus robur and in Hungarian under Picea abies.
-They are often visible above ground, although many specimens complete their development underground
+Choiromyces venosus grows in acid soils with high rainfall, associated with deciduous and coniferous trees, preferring clayey soils.
+It has been recorded in Navarra (Spain) associated with Quercus robur and in Hungary under Picea abies.
+Specimens are often visible above ground, although many complete their development underground.

-Immature specimens of Choiromyces meandriformis could be confused with the prized Alba white truffle, Tuber magnatum, and sometimes are sold fraudulently
+Immature specimens of Choiromyces venosus can be confused with the prized Alba white truffle, Tuber magnatum, and are sometimes sold fraudulently.

 Ascospores: 17–20 µm excluding ornament, globose, yellow-brown at maturity, ornamented with tube-like, truncate or tapered spines, 3–5 µm high, 2–3 µm across at the base.
 Some spores are ornamented with hemispherical warts.